honeydew-sc/honeydew-ng/docs/contributing/contributing.md

     ![propose file change](propose-file-change.png)

     First, put in a short summary of your changes.
-If you want to get a gold star, keep it less than 50 chars, use present tense, and start with a capital letter, as suggested in [this article](commitrules).
+If you want to get a gold star, keep it less than 50 chars, use present tense, and start with a capital letter, as outlined in
+    [this article][commitrules].

     Next, switch the radio button to make a new branch for a Pull Request, instead of committing to master.
 (No worries if you